Muhkhoirisma/Muhkhoirisma/README.md

 All research has been performed only within the scope of authorized Vulnerability Disclosure Programs or Bug Bounty Programs.

-Testing has been conducted exclusively using researcher-controlled accounts.
+Testing has been conducted exclusively using researcher-controlled accounts where account-based testing was required.

 No third-party user data was intentionally accessed, modified, retained, or disclosed.